-Resources are identified through financial modelling.
-A forecast model is created that allows leadership to run what-if scenarios, define courses of action, track progress and disseminate measurement dashboards.
+Resources are identified through financial modeling.
+A forecast model is created that allows leadership to run what-if scenarios, define courses of action, track progress, and disseminate measurement dashboards.

-Stage of Life/Resistance to Change analysis and protocol personalization is based on Stage of Life
+Stage of Life/Resistance to Change analysis and protocol personalization is based on the Stage of Life

 analysis.
 We define these stages as:

 Creation – When the company is listening to the voice of the job that’s calling to be done

 When businesses start their first effort is to identify and deliver a meaningful value proposition – a product and/or service – that fulfills a significant unmet want, or “job.”

 We emphasize the job as the primary focus of the Creation stage – because of the primary question that the team is asking – “What needs and wants can we fulfill to earn customers?”
 As the company grows it is very difficult for a business to remain focused on the questions that pertain to the customer’s job.
 Growth channels the company’s focus on innovating and supporting the products and services; and ultimately to efficiencies.

 Sustaining Innovation – Where the company is listening to the voice of the customer calling for attention